MitsuharuNakamura/conversationRelayDemo/README.md

 # Conversation Relay with Open AI API

+This project leverages Twilio's ConversatioRelay feature to integrate with a self-hosted WebSocket server, which in turn connects to OpenAI.
+This setup enables real-time interaction with OpenAI based on conversations over the phone, allowing for natural AI-driven dialogue.
-This project sets up a WebSocket server to communicate with OpenAI's API, maintaining conversation history and providing real-time responses.
-In this README, the AI is configured to communicate in Japanese.
+In this Project, the AI is configured to operate with Japanese as the primary language.

 ## Overview